EngineerSmith/Export-TextureAtlas/README.md

 ## -padding <num>
 Optional.
 Padding between images on the atlas, defaults to 1.
 Will throw a handled error if it cannot be converted to a number.

-**Note**, cannot be a negative otherwise it will be mistaken as an argument
+**Note**, cannot be a negative otherwise it will be mistaken as an argument.
+This value does not get added onto the exported quad, but does shift its location on the atlas.
 ### Example
 `love . <inputDir> <outputDir> -padding 1`